jasonjoh/node-tutorial/README.md

     npm install node-outlook

-The `node-outlook` library expects a callback function that it can use to request your access token and user email.
-This is why we went to the trouble to extract the user's email from the ID token earlier.
-The `node-outlook` library uses this to set the `X-AnchorMailbox` header on API requests, which enables the API endpoint to route API calls to the appropriate backend mailbox server more efficiently.

-Let's implement the callback function in `authHelper.js`.

-#### Access token callbacks in `authHelper.js` ####
-	var outlook = require("node-outlook");
-    function getAccessToken(token, email) {
-      var deferred = new outlook.Microsoft.Utility.Deferred();
-	  var user_info = { token: token, email: email };
-	  deferred.resolve(user_info);
-      return deferred;
-    }

-    function getAccessTokenFn(token, email) {
-      return function() {
-    	return getAccessToken(token, email);
-      }
-    }

-	exports.getAccessTokenFn = getAccessTokenFn;

 Now we can modify the `mail` function to use this library and retrieve email.
 First, require the `node-outlook` library by adding the following line to `index.js`.

     var outlook = require("node-outlook");